-- Iceberg Detection.
+- Iceberg detection.

 - Ship anomaly detection.

-SIMONS accounts for two main modules:
+SIMONS comprises two main modules:

-- The Fusion module integrates the outcomes of the EO processing module with other complementary data sources (AIS, open geographic layers…) to generate the output added-value reports
+- The fusion module integrates the outcomes of the EO processing module with other complementary data sources (AIS, open geographic layers…) to generate the output added-value reports

 SIMONS disseminates the results through two main mechanisms:

-- ESRI Shape and/or XML files
+- ESRI Shape or XML files

 - Web services by using a pre-defined XML tree architecture